 You cannot change the last name of the child without a court order and the approval of both parents.
 If both parents disagree, a judge can decide if a name change is necessary (because it’s in the child’s best interests.)

 If you can show that moving out of state is in the child’s best interests, you can petition the court for a change in the custody order.
 Failure to get the court’s approval before you move with your child can result in loss of custody, jail time, or fines.

 Yes, you do.
 Child custody cases can become very complicated very quickly.
 Not only will you need to argue in front of a judge, there may also be lengthy negotiations with the other parent.
 You need an experienced, caring attorney to walk you through the process.

 If you are in Henry, Clayton, or any other metro Atlanta county, Family Matters Law Group stands ready to talk to you about your custody case.
+Have other questions about child custody?
 Simply contact us with our online form.
 Don’t assume you know the answers to important child custody case questions.
 Call us today.